-|2||Columbia Women's Newton Ridge Plus Waterproof...||709 Reviews||BUY ON AMAZON|
+|1||Columbia Women's Newton Ridge Plus Waterproof Amped, Elk/Mountain Red, 8.5||20,906 Reviews||BUY AT AMAZON|

-|3||Merrell Men's Moab 2 Vent Mid Hiking Boot, Walnut,...||848 Reviews||BUY ON AMAZON|
+|3||Merrell Men's Moab 3 Mid Waterproof Hiking Boot, Earth, 11||2,166 Reviews||BUY AT AMAZON|

 Now that the mode of transportation in the jungle is mainly anchored on your feet, proper hiking footwear is a must-have.
 Contrary to what work or any other types of boots have to offer, hiking boots are built to support body weight and provide sufficient ankle anchorage.

 You can use work boots for hiking in the event of extreme disparity.
 Their bulky nature will leave your feet sore and blistered.
 On the flip side, hiking boots are well suited for the outdoor environment.
 They are a far cry from work boots with regard to design and adaptability to rugged terrains.
 While work boots are tough and heavier, hiking boots tend to be comfortable and versatile.
-In other words, work boots are more safety oriented.
+In other words, work boots are more safety-oriented.

 Normally, a heavier hiker will have to replace his or her hiking boot sooner compared to a relatively lighter one.
-The same applies for frequent hikers and those who venture onto rough terrains.
+The same applies to frequent hikers and those who venture onto rough terrains.
 If you love day hikes, chances are you will cover about 15 miles on average.
 With that in mind, a decent boot priced above $100 should serve you for about 600 to 1000 miles.

 Nothing lasts forever!
 Hiking boots are not exceptional.
 Regardless of the quality of the boots or how thorough you are at maintenance, your hiking boots will demand a replacement sooner or later.
 Here are some of the red flags that you should be on the lookout for: